pkarppi/eca-docs/index.rst

 Interfaces
 ==========

+All communication between services must be happen thru interfaces which are defined in the standard.
+Interfaces should be based on existing technology which is already widely used.
+Interfaces should be easy to understand and implement by all parties.

 * What interfaces are needed for achieving the goals and the standard?
 * What level are the interfaces described?

+:doc:`Authentication attributes study <auth/auth_study>`, and first proposal for authentication attributes.

 <Here is an image>